 We also found several psychic mediums promoting themselves via web sites and e-mail across search engines like Google, Bing, Yahoo, AOL and on Facebook and YouTube, but using actors or actresses pretending to be crime detectives to support them.
 So be aware that many endorsements by "police" and "investigative" personnel are unfortunately misleading.

-In these latest 2013 listings we have dropped both Colorado's psychic spirit guide Bee Herz and Great Britain's Sally Morgan as events show them to be personal entertainers rather than actual and accurate paranormal claimants.
+In these latest 2013 listings we have dropped Colorado's psychic spirit guide Bee Herz, and New York's 'Long Island Medium' Theresa Caputo, and finally Great Britain's Sally Morgan as events show them to be personal entertainers rather than actual and accurate paranormal claimants.
 Pretend police agency hired medium Bee Herz has also been found to have highly exaggerated her ties to the AMBER missing children program, and has never been hired or cited by any U.S. State Police agency or the FBI as assisting in the paranormal recovery of any lost or missing person.
-Our 2013 listings also now classifies some of the persons below for 2013 as non-paranormal public actresses, actors, and professional entertainers.
+Our 2013 listings also now classify some persons below as non-paranormal public actresses, actors, and professional entertainers.
 This is in part due to the 2010 - 2013 psychic accuracy rates from our listings skyrocketing to the worst on record.
 However, we provide comments from recognized psychic community leaders to help put some of the high levels of fraud within the psychic and spirit guide community into perspective.

 1. Georgienne Tandberg Cortgozi

 Recent college medical student scored very well during preliminary paranormal psychic readings in locating lost children situated throughout a metro area in various locations during study tests conducted with volunteers at CETIC.
-She has agreed to continued testing at two accredited college centers unlike many claimed intuitive's who refuse to be tested by public academic institutions.
-Her latest 2012 scores have fallen somewhat over earlier levels but her descriptions of undisclosed events remain "significantly" above random chance in accuracy.
+In October 2012 and also October 2013 she continued testing at two accredited college centers unlike many claimed intuitive's who refuse to be tested by public academic institutions.
+Her latest October 2012 and Octoer 2013 scores fell signifantly from 2011 but her descriptions of undisclosed events remain above random chance in accuracy.

 2. Carl Francis Lampete